joseph-a-levine/authoring/_older/2024_books.md

 ***True Porn Clerk Stories***, **Ali Davis**.
 A collection of essays about her experiences working at an adult video store in 2000s Chicago.
 Humorous and humanizing observations about customers, retail work, and society's relationship with pornography.

 ***19 Ways of Looking at Wang Wei***, **Eliot Weinberger**.
-A collection of 19 (almost 40 in the new edition) translations of a Tang dynasty poem, accompanied by usually-scathing criticism from Weinberger
+A collection of 19 (almost 40 in the new edition) translations of a Tang dynasty poem, accompanied by often-scathing criticism from Weinberger

 ***Bea Wolf***, **Zach Weinersmith**.
 A reimagination of Beowulf in modern suburban America, beautifully illustrating, begging to be read aloud.